How do I know if I have cysts?

 An ovarian cystectomy is a relatively safe procedure, but every surgery carries some risk.
 Risks of ovarian cystectomy include:

-- recurring ovarian cysts
+- Recurring ovarian cysts

-- pelvic pain
+- Pelvic pain

-- infection
+- Infection

-- adhesions – scar tissue that causes the pelvic organs to stick together
+- Adhesions – scar tissue that causes the pelvic organs to stick together

 What is ovarian cystectomy recovery time?

-Be sure to get plenty of rest as well as some light exercise in the days and weeks following your surgery.
-Avoid any heavy lifting or rigorous exercise.
-If you have had abdominal surgery, you should be able to return to your normal activities after 4-6 weeks.
-For a laparoscopy, you may be fully recovered as soon as two weeks after the procedure.
+If you have had abdominal surgery, you should be able to return to normal activities after 4-6 weeks.
+You may fully recover from a laparoscopy as soon as two weeks after the procedure.

-About Dr. Aliabadi
+Why choose Dr. Aliabadi

 Highly trained and honored by the medical community, Dr. Aliabadi is certified by the American Board of Obstetrics and Gynecology and a Diplomat of the American College of Obstetricians and Gynecologists.
 She is also a recognized leader in endometriosis treatment and has even taught minimally invasive laparoscopic surgery to other surgeons across the country.